niklasdewally/graph-transfer-learning/docs/concepts/bibilography.rst

 * Unsupervised learning example using this library: TODO

+* Track your experiments and sweep hyperparameters: `Weights and Biases <https://wandb.ai/home>`_

 Papers
 --------

-*More papers on different GNN can be found in the documentation of DGL.*
+*Papers on more GNN architectures can be found in the documentation of DGL.*

 * `A Gentle Introduction to Deep Learning for Graphs <https://arxiv.org/abs/1912.12693>`_